Creating and managing workflows

 • Testing before going live

-Contacts don’t enter draft flows.
+Contacts don’t receive emails while in draft workflows.
 You can take your time getting everything right.

 Active

-• Rizer evaluates contacts daily against the audience criteria
+• Rizer evaluates contacts against the audience criteria

 • Emails send according to step timing